Last Updated on May 15, 2023

 - Enjoy as a topping for ice-cream, frozen yogurt, or sorbet

-- Pour a spoonful over a bowl of fresh fruit
+- Pour a spoonful of honeysuckle syrup over a bowl of fresh fruit

-- Freeze some of your syrup in ice cube trays, remove, and store in freezer bags.
-A great way to preserve your blossom syrup for the winter months – then add to your favorite hot beverage in the winter.
+- Freeze some of your honeysuckle syrup in ice cube trays, remove and store in freezer bags.
+This is a great way to preserve your blossom syrup for the winter months – then add to your favorite hot beverage in the winter.
+Or use it in one of the honeysuckle recipes below.

 ♦ You can make a naturally sweet honeysuckle tea by pouring boiling water over blossoms.
 1/4 -1 cup blossoms covered with 1 cup water.
 Steep for several hours or overnight.
 Refrigerate for a refreshing ice tea.